aiven/aiven-docs/docs/products/clickhouse/concepts/data-integration-overview.md

 ### Where data resides upon integration

-When you integrate Aiven for ClickHouse with another Aiven-managed service or an external endpoint, by default data lives outside the Aiven for ClickHouse service, in its original source.
+When you integrate Aiven for ClickHouse with another Aiven-managed service or an external endpoint, by default, data resides outside the Aiven for ClickHouse service in its original source.
 Queries aggregate data across sources, and the integrated data is accessed as needed in real-time or near-real-time.